Ford and McDonald’s are building car parts together. Wait, what?

 As for Ford’s work in the coffee space, Miewelski admits that one car company alone can only make a small dent in the massive pile of chaff out there.
 And frankly, reducing the sins of one piece of plastic in a car makes a small dent in the greater ills of new car production.
 But she imagines that other companies take advantage of this open IP and use the material for themselves, while corporations in general can work together to feed the circular economy.

 “My hope is that many parts on vehicles, and many home goods, can utilize some of these materials.
 I’m convinced that it can happen,” says Miewelski.
-“We need to get people in the mindset, this is not waste, these are valuable products…the whole circular economy is something we should have been working on for the last 30 or 50 years, but now we have to catch up.”
+“We need to get people in the mindset, this is not waste, these are valuable products . . . the whole circular economy is something we should have been working on for the last 30 or 50 years, but now we have to catch up.”